mgei/map-related/README.md

 * Latitude
 * Longitude
 * Altitude: We don't have, we set to 0
-* Data: Originally we have a Unix timestamp.
+* Date: Originally we have a Unix timestamp.
 In R we convert it with `anytime::anytime()`.
 Note that strangly only the first 10 characters are actually timestamp, we subset the string.
 * Speed: We don't have, set 0.
 Could theoretically be computed.
 * TimeDifference: Not needed but simple computation as `as.double(Data - lag(Date))`
 * Distance: Again could be computed, we set 0 because we're lazy